Fr. Thomas Curran, S.J.

 - Board of Trustees

-Fr.
-Curran is well-grounded in the philosophy of Jesuit higher education.
-In addition to earning degrees from two Jesuit universities, he previously served as associate vice president for university relations and assistant to the president at Regis University in Denver.
-Before joining Regis, Fr.
-Curran served as president of Salesianum School in Wilmington, Delaware, a Catholic high school operated by the Oblates of St. Francis de Sales.
-While in that role, he founded Nativity Preparatory School, a middle school for low-income boys, where he also served as executive director.
+Prior to serving at Rockhurst, he was an associate vice president for university relations and assistant to president of Regis University in Denver, CO.
+Before joining Regis, he was president of Salesianum School in Wilmington, DE, a private Catholic high school operated by the Oblates of Saint Francis de Sales.
+While in that role he was a founder of Nativity Preparatory School, a tuition free middle school for low-income boys.
+He also served as the school’s executive director.

 In 2022, Rev. Thomas Greene, SJ, UCS provincial, appointed Curran as the Coordinator for the new established Jesuit Prison Education Network (JPEN).
 In this role coordinates the efforts of the province’s six schools of higher education around efforts in education, spirituality and re-entry.

 He attended LaSalle University, received a BA in Politics from DeSales University (PA), a Master of Arts in Theology from the DeSales School of Theology (DC), a Master of Arts in Liberal Studies from Georgetown University (DC), a J.D. from the Catholic University of America (DC); and M.B.A from St. Joseph’s University (PA).